Donald Trump’s War Threat With North Korea Dissipated. Will World War 3 Fears Shift To Syria And ISIS?

 ISIS, known for its impenitent use of violent terrorism measures worldwide, will no doubt be seeking revenge in the form of a retaliatory attack.
 Even though the U.S. has stringent border controls and highly sophisticated counter-terrorism surveillance capabilities, ISIS has reportedly recruited American operatives that are active in all 50 states.

 ISIS has persistently tried to antagonize the U.S. in an attempt to illicit military conflict.
-The terrorist organization relies on Muslim killings in order to fuel its anti-Western propaganda.
+The terrorist organization relies on Western attacks on Muslims in order to fuel its anti-Western propaganda.
 With that in mind, it is possible that a retaliatory attack will be executed by ISIS recruits within United States borders.

-Meanwhile, in Syria tensions between Bashar al-Assad, backed by its Russian ally, and the United States are increasing considerably.
+Meanwhile, in Syria tensions between Bashar al-Assad, backed by his Russian ally Vladimir Putin, and the United States are increasing considerably.
 Following last week’s attack on a Syrian air-force base, President Vladimir Putin denounced Trump’s war action and promptly terminated an agreement between Russia and the U.S. to share flight information to avoid mid-air collisions in Syrian airspace.

 A spokesperson for Putin described the Tomahawk missile strike a violation of international law and deemed it to be another severe blow to U.S. – Russia relations.
 Prime Minister Dmitri Medvedev went a step further to declare the relationship as “completely ruined.”